Jeff Goodell, Rolling Stone contributing editor, has a warning for south Florida residents: “Miami, as we know it today, is not going to exist.”

 And yet, “the building here is going on at a record rate … high-rises all along the beach.
 Basically, nothing has changed,” Goodell says in this month’s “This Is Not Cool” video by independent videographer Peter Sinclair.

 Describing how extensive parts of South Florida are “built on a big porous sponge,” he says levees cannot mitigate the problem.
-“It’s just a big flat limestone pancake.”Facing rising seas, Miami is 'just a big flat limestone pancake.'
-Click To Tweet
+“It’s just a big flat limestone pancake.””Facing Click To Tweet

 “The ice did not get the memo to stop melting in the year 2100,” adds Retired Admiral David Titley, the former chief naval oceanographer now teaching at Penn State.
 He cautions of sea-level problems ahead even if global temperatures are somehow capped at the 2°C threshold sought under the December 2015 Paris climate agreement.